-In one story about Bodhidharma, Bodhidharma met with Emperor Wu of the kingdom of Liang.
-Emperor Wu asked Bodhidharma what he had gotten out of all the money Emperor Wu had given to the Buddhists.
 The Zen master Bodhidharma replied “Nothing at all.”
 The Emperor asked “Then what is the truth of the teachings?”
 Bodhidharma replied, “Vast emptiness, nothing holy.”
 So the emperor asked “Then who are you standing in front of me?”
 Bodhidharma replied “I don’t know,” and walked out.
 This story shows how Zen masters refused to explain their ideas in words.

 (It also shows how Zen masters didn’t care about history, because the real Emperor Wu lived a couple of hundred years before Bodhidharma.)